mediaprophet/obsidian-rdf/templates/semantic-weaver-functional-spec.md

   - Self-organize graph with a button or drag nodes manually.
 - **Tutorial**:
   1. Run the **Open RDF Graph View** command.
-  2. View the graph of triples from `example-canvas.canvas`, `ontology.ttl`, and `ontology/example-ontology.md`.
+  2. View the graph of triples from `templates/example-canvas.canvas`, `templates/ontology.ttl`, and `templates/ontology/example-ontology.md`.
   3. Click a node to center the graph and view its RDF attributes (e.g., `ex:refersTo`) in the right panel.
   4. Right-click a node and select **Expand Neighbors** to highlight connected nodes.
   5. Click **Self-Organize Graph** to rearrange the layout.
+  6. See `templates/tutorials/rdf-graph.md` for detailed visualization instructions.

+### 6. Mermaid Diagram Visualization
+- **Description**: Visualize RDF triples from canvas files as Mermaid diagrams (e.g., flowcharts).
+- **Functionality**:
+  - Access via **Semantic Weaver: Open Mermaid Diagram View** command.
+  - Converts canvas nodes and edges to Mermaid syntax, rendering them as interactive flowcharts.
+  - Nodes are labeled with RDF properties (e.g., `doc:category`), and edges use predicates (e.g., `ex:relatedTo`).
+- **Tutorial**:
+  1. Run the **Open Mermaid Diagram View** command.
+  2. Select `templates/example-canvas.canvas` from the dropdown.
+  3. View the rendered flowchart showing `node1` and `node2` connected by `ex:relatedTo`.
+  4. Verify node labels include categories (e.g., `Example`, `Sample`).
+  5. See `templates/tutorials/mermaid-diagrams.md` for detailed Mermaid diagram instructions.

-### 6. MkDocs Export and GitHub Deployment
+### 7. MkDocs Export and GitHub Deployment
 - **Description**: Export vault data as RDF-enhanced MkDocs documentation, optionally deploying to GitHub.
 - **Functionality**:
-  - Export canvas files as Turtle/JSON-LD, Markdown with CML/CMLD, and ontologies from `semantic-weaver/ontology/` as Turtle/JSON-LD.
+  - Export canvas files as Turtle/JSON-LD, Markdown with CML/CMLD, and ontologies from `templates/ontology/` as Turtle/JSON-LD.
   - Deploy to a GitHub repository for hosting (e.g., GitHub Pages).
   - Supports content negotiation via a sample `server.js` for serving exported files.
 - **Tutorial**: